-Create a professional lodger’s tenancy and ensure you take back possession when you need with our lodger agreement.
-This excluded tenancy agreement covers all the critical issues of a lodger’s tenancy and is compliant with the tenant fees ban.
-Ensure you are protected and earning with this lodger agreement.
+Create a professional relationship with your Lodger and ensure you can take back possession when you need to with our Lodger Agreement.
+This agreement covers all the critical issues of a Lodger’s tenancy and is compliant with the tenant fees ban.
+Ensure you are protected and earning rent with this Lodger Agreement.

 It is a residential tenancy agreement.

-- if you will be living at the property while it is rented
+- if you will remain living at the property while it is rented;

-- if the property being rented is your primary home
+- if the property being rented is your primary home; and

-- what the lodger’s responsibilities and rights are to the common areas
+- what the Lodger’s responsibilities are and their rights in the common areas;

 - the legal requirements under the Tenant Fee Act 2019

 When do I need a Lodger Agreement?

 You should use this Lodger Agreement if you are renting out a room to a Lodger and you are an owner or tenant living in a furnished house or flat in England and Wales.
 Please note that you are a tenant yourself, you should ensure you are permitted to rent the room to a Lodger by checking the terms in your tenancy agreement prior to completing this Lodger Agreement.
 This is because many tenancy agreements prevent sub-leasing to Lodgers.

 Is there a limit to how many Lodgers can live with the owner?

 Yes, you cannot have more than two Lodgers (who are unrelated) living with you at the property.
 If you have more than two Lodgers in your house, your property may become classified as a House of Multiple Occupation (HMO), and you may have to comply with local regulations.
 This could include applying for a licence and failing to comply can be punishable with a fine.

 If you are unsure, you should contact your Local Authority to confirm whether you require a licence to have Lodgers at your property.